 Welcome to the Global Health Priorities website.

-Situated at the Department of Global Health and primary Care at the University of Bergen, the GHP research group study the ethics and economics of priority setting in health.
+The Global Health Priorities research group study the ethics and economics of priority setting in health, and the background and implications of health policies and planning.
 Key research topics are: the ethics of decisions at a clinical and population level, local implications of global and national health policies, equity-efficiency trade-offs, and standard and extended health economic evaluations.

 Read our condensed and to-the-point summaries of recent scientific publications: